![]() Unicorn Strings Bowed Psalteries |

 Accessories that came with the psalteries included.

 While they were in business, Unicorn Strings also offered a fine aftermarket "gig bag" and a handcrafted birch wooden case.
-Sadly, I have not come across either of these.
+I have been fortunate to collect two of the wooden cases, and they are well-crafted.
 They also made stands for displaying your psaltery and for attaching to a camera tripod, which would allow you to play it with two bows at once.

 ConclusionLike most of the articles on our HarpersGuild and CreekDontRise pages, this article came as a result of reader inquiries, and discovering that much of the "information" on these things was either patchy or unreliable.
 So I've picked up a few different pieces to make certain what I was writing about them was correct and tracked down what seem to be the most reliable sources of information.
 That said, if you have a correction or a question, please contact me and I'll be glad to hear from you.
 Also, if you make or play bowed psalteries, and want to provide additional information, corrections, etc. we'd be glad to hear from you.